openeventdata/plovigy/README.md

 2. Unlike `prodigy`, the program currently does not have the ability to go backwards: saving the results to a buffer rather than immediately writing them to a file would also be a very straightforward feature to add.

-3. I'm guessing in the appropriate Python framework, it would be easy to get this running on phone: again, it's really lightweight.
+3. I'm guessing in the appropriate Python framework, it would be easy to get this running on a smart phone: again, it's really lightweight.
 This is left as an exercise.

 ## Acknowledgments